ellawang44/Breidablik/docs/documentation/analysis.rst

 read
 ----
 Functions used to read in the raw Balder data and split it into groups.
+Only `read_all` will work with the compact Balder grid.

 .. autoapimodule:: breidablik.analysis.read
     :members: